Stefan Jerzy Zweig: After liberation

-In 1958, a novel by Buchenwald survivor Bruno Apitz, Naked Among Wolves (Nackt unter Wölfen), was published in the German Democratic Republic (GDR) and became a surprise bestseller.
+In 1958, a novel by Buchenwald survivor and East German author Bruno Apitz, Naked Among Wolves (Nackt unter Wölfen), was published in the German Democratic Republic (GDR) and became a surprise bestseller.
 In 1963, it was turned into a film by Frank Beyer, with Armin Müller-Stahl in the main role.
 Two audience members at a Moscow screening recognized the story.
-Subsequently, journalists from the East Berlin newspaper, Berliner Zeitung Am Abend went looking for Zweig, finding him in Lyon, where he had just resumed his university studies.
+Subsequently, journalists from the East Berlin newspaper, BZ am Abend went looking for Zweig, finding him in Lyon, where he had just resumed his university studies.

-Zweig was offered a chance to study cinematography at the Filmhochschule in the Babelsberg suburb of Berlin and he moved to the GDR in February 1964.
+Zweig was offered a chance to study cinematography at the film school in the Babelsberg suburb of Potsdam (see Babelsberg Studio) and he moved to the GDR in February 1964.
 While there, he interned with Beyer.
 He married an East German teacher and often spoke to groups of school children.
 In 1972, he moved to Vienna with his wife and son.
 His father was to join them, but he died that year.
 Zweig later got a job as a cameraman at the Österreichischer Rundfunk, where he worked for many years.

 In 2005, the 60th anniversary of the liberation of Buchenwald, Zweig published his own book, Tränen allein genügen nicht (Tears alone are not enough), telling his own story and defending his rescuers from defamation as "Stalinists".

+Zweig died in Vienna on 6 February 2024, at the age of 83.

 Connection to Naked Among Wolves

 Apitz did not know Zweig at Buchenwald.
 He based the novel on his own experiences and on hearsay about Zweig.
 Some testimonies and parts of the novel match Zweig's original story.
 For example, Zweig's story was that his father had smuggled him into the camp; Apitz wrote that a Polish officer and prisoner of war initially smuggled the child into the concentration camp in a suitcase, and shortly thereafter, was sent to an extermination camp, where he was presumably murdered.

-In his 2003 novel, Anders (Different), Hans Joachim Schädlich wrote about distortions of facts in fiction, including Apitz' novel, implying that Zweig, as a four-year-old, also shared guilt for the murder of Willy Blum.
+In his 2003 novel, Anders (Different), Hans Joachim Schädlich wrote about distortions of facts in fiction, including Apitz' novel, implying that Zweig, as a four-year-old, also shared guilt for the murder of Willi Blum.

 Zweig's father wrote an article about his son's experience for the Holocaust memorial, Yad Vashem.
 Published in 1987, it was called, "Mein Vater, was machst du hier...?
 Zwischen Buchenwald und Auschwitz" ("My father, what are you doing here...?
 Between Buchenwald and Auschwitz").